Sandra Lim

+Early life and education

+Born in Seoul, Korea, Lim grew up in the San Francisco Bay Area.
+She received her MFA from the Iowa Writers' Workshop, a BA from Stanford University, and her PhD in English from University of California, Berkeley.

 Career

+Lim is Professor of English at University of Massachusetts Lowell in Lowell, Massachusetts where she has taught since 2010.
+She has taught for The Frost Place, Kundiman, and for the low-residency MFA program at Warren Wilson College.

 She is the author of three poetry collections -- The Curious Thing (W.W.
 Norton, 2021), The Wilderness (W.W.
 Norton, 2014), and Loveliest Grotesque (Kore Press, 2006).
 The Wilderness was the winner of the 2013 Barnard Women Poets Prize and the Levis Reading Prize.
-Her poems have appeared in numerous literary journals and magazines, including The New York Review of Books, Poetry Magazine, The Yale Review, Boston Review, The New Republic, and Gulf Coast.
-Her poems and essays have been anthologized in Atlantic Currents (Loom Press, 2020), Counterclaims (Dalkey Archive Press, 2020), The Poem’s Country (Pleiades Press, 2018), and The Echoing Green (Modern Library, 2016), among others.
+Her poems have appeared in numerous literary journals and magazines, including The New York Review of Books, Poetry Magazine, and The New Republic.
+Her poems and essays have been anthologized in Atlantic Currents (Loom Press, 2020), Counterclaims (Dalkey Archive Press, 2020), The Poem's Country (Pleiades Press, 2018), and The Echoing Green (Modern Library, 2016), among others.
 She serves on the editorial board of Poetry Daily.

-Lim's honors include fellowships from MacDowell, the Vermont Studio Center, and the Getty Foundation.
+Lim received the 2023 Jackson Poetry Prize, an award given by Poets & Writers.
+Her other honors include fellowships from MacDowell, the Vermont Studio Center, and the Getty Foundation.
 She is a two-time Pushcart Prize winner and the recipient of a 2020 Award in Literature from the American Academy of Arts and Letters.
 In 2021, Lim was awarded a Guggenheim Fellowship for her poetry.

-Born in Seoul, Korea, Lim grew up in the San Francisco Bay Area.
-She received her MFA from the Iowa Writers’ Workshop, a BA from Stanford University, and her PhD in English from University of California, Berkeley.
-She is an associate professor of English at University of Massachusetts Lowell in Lowell, Massachusetts.
-She has taught for The Frost Place, Kundiman, and for the low-residency MFA program at Warren Wilson College.
+In 2024 she was named the 2023 UMass Lowell Distinguished University Professor.